CondensedChaos/Starbound-Rail-Train/README.md

 In scheduled mode special items that controls the rail stops are used in conjuction with **Rail station markers**, those are the **"Station controllers"** craftable at the Rail crafting table.
 Those are used to define a train line and wired to a rail station marker.
 Each station has to have its Station Controlled.

-Stations should be placed from west to east.
+Stations should be placed from east to west.
 After all the stations controllers are placed and wired to its rail station marker a train line has to be defined using the station controller user interface (just interact with the first station) a line has to be created and all the other stations of the line added.

 A test run has to be made to measure the travel time for each section of the line.